Anti-Bribery for Sales · Module 2 of 2

 Narrator

-The note goes on the file.
-Mark's eighteen-month register gap is never audited.
-Meridian wins Westpine.
-Two years later, Brightline loses a different competitive bid in the same sector and asks its lawyers to look at how Meridian wins what Meridian wins.
-The lawyers find five contracts where the BD lead was Mark and the giving-side register has no entries from the bid window.
-They write to the AFP / NSW DPP.
-The AFP / NSW DPP's first request to Meridian is for the giving-side hospitality register covering the relevant tender periods.
+Mark's register gap is never audited.
+Two years on, Brightline loses a bid in the same sector and gets its lawyers to look at how Meridian wins.
+They find five contracts where Mark led BD and the giving-side register is empty across the bid window.
+They write to the AFP / NSW DPP, whose first request is the giving-side register for those tenders.

 Six months on